Deformations of path algebras of quivers with relations: Deformation theory via DG Lie and L algebras

 \begin{definition} An {\it L$_\infty[1]$ algebra} $(\mathbf g, \{ l_n \}_{n \geq 1}) = (\mathbf{g}, \langle \blank \rangle, \langle \blank {,} \blank \rangle, \langle \blank {,} \blank {,} \blank \rangle, \dotsc)$ is a graded $\Bbbk$-vector space $\mathbf{g} = \bigoplus_{m \in \mathbb Z} \mathbf{g}^m$ together with a collection of multilinear maps $l_n \colon \mathbf{g}^{\otimes n} \to \mathbf{g}$ of degree $1$ satisfying for each $n$ the identities \begin{enumerate} \item $l_n (x_{\sigma (1)}, \dotsc, x_{\sigma (n)}) = \chi(\sigma) \, l_n (x_1, \dotsc, x_n)$ for any $\sigma \in \mathfrak S_n$ \item $\displaystyle\sum_{\substack{i+j=n+1 \\ i,j\geq 1}} \sum_{\sigma \in \mathfrak S_{i,n-i}} \chi (\sigma) \, l_j (l_i (x_{\sigma (1)}, \dotsc, x_{\sigma (i)}), x_{\sigma (i+1)}, \dotsc, x_{\sigma (n)}) = 0$ \end{enumerate} for homogeneous elements $x_1, \dotsc, x_n$.
-Here \begin{itemize} \item $\mathfrak S_n$ is the set of permutations of $n$ elements \item $\mathfrak S_{i,n-i} \subset \mathfrak S_n$ is the set of {\it shuffles}, {\it i.e.}\ permutations $\sigma \in \mathfrak S_n$ satisfying $\sigma (1) < \dotsb < \sigma (i)$ and $\sigma (i+1) < \dotsb < \sigma (n)$, and \item $\chi (\sigma) := \epsilon(\sigma; x_1, \dotsc, x_n)$, where $\epsilon(\sigma; x_1, \dotsc, x_n)$ is the {\it Koszul sign}\footnote{The Koszul sign of a transposition of two homogeneous elements $x_i, x_j$ is defined by $(-1)^{\lvert x_i \rvert \lvert x_j \rvert}$, where $\lvert x_i \rvert$ denotes the degree of $x_i$.
+Here \begin{itemize} \item $\mathfrak S_n$ is the set of permutations of $n$ elements \item $\mathfrak S_{i,n-i} \subset \mathfrak S_n$ is the set of {\it shuffles}, {\it i.e.}\ permutations $\sigma \in \mathfrak S_n$ satisfying $\sigma (1) < \dotsb < \sigma (i)$ and $\sigma (i+1) < \dotsb < \sigma (n)$, and \item $\chi (\sigma) := \epsilon(\sigma; x_1, \dotsc, x_n)$, where $\epsilon(\sigma; x_1, \dotsc, x_n)$ is the {\it Koszul sign }\footnote{The Koszul sign of a transposition of two homogeneous elements $x_i, x_j$ is defined by $(-1)^{\lvert x_i \rvert \lvert x_j \rvert}$, where $\lvert x_i \rvert$ denotes the degree of $x_i$.
 This definition is then extended multiplicatively to an arbitrary permutation using a decomposition into transpositions.} of $\sigma$, which also depends on the degrees of the $x_i$. \end{itemize} We usually denote the $n$-ary multilinear maps $l_n (\blank, \dotsc {,} \blank )$ by $\langle \blank , \dotsc {,} \blank \rangle$ or sometimes by $\langle \blank, \dotsc {,} \blank \rangle_n$ to indicate the number of entries. \end{definition}

 \begin{remark} If the $n$-ary brackets are identically zero for $n \geq 2$, one obtains an ordinary cochain complex with the differential given by the unary bracket.
 We call an L$_\infty[1]$ algebra whose $n$-ary brackets vanish for $n \geq 3$ a {\it DG Lie$[1]$ algebra}.
+There is an isomorphism between the categories of L$_\infty$ algebras and L$_\infty[1]$ algebras via the following rule